On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Application to potentially semi-stable deformation rings

 \item if $p>2$, a smooth representation $\tau = \chi_1 \oplus \chi_2$ of $W_{\Q_p}$, such that $\chi_1$ and $\chi_2$ have the same restriction to inertia, and $\chi_1(F) = p\chi_2(F)$ for any Frobenius element $F$ in $W_{\Q_p}$.

 \item if $p>2$, a smooth irreducible representation $\tau$ of $W_{\Q_p}$.

 \end{enumerate} \end{defi}

 We call Galois types of the form (1) and (2) inertial types, and those of the forms (3) and (4) discrete series extended types.
 If $\rho$ is a potentially semi-stable representation of $G_{\Q_p}$ of dimension $2$ and $p>2$, then we know from the classification of $2$-dimension smooth representations of $W_{\Q_p}$ that either its inertial type is isomorphic to a Galois type of the form (1) or (2), or its extended type is isomorphic to a Galois type of the form (3) or (4) (if $p=2$ there are other possibilities).
-Note that if the Galois type of $\rho$ is of the form (2) and (4) then it is potentially crystalline (that is, the endomorphism $N$ of the Weil-Deligne representation is zero), and that if $\rho$ is potentially semi-stable but not potentially crystalline (that is, $N \neq 0$) then its Galois type is of the form (3).
+Of course the possibilities are not mutually exclusive, as a representation that has its extended type of the form (3) also has its inertial type of the form (1), but we will define different deformation rings using these Galois types.
+Note that if the Galois type of $\rho$ is of the form (2) or (4) then it is potentially crystalline (that is, the endomorphism $N$ of the Weil-Deligne representation is zero), and that if $\rho$ is potentially semi-stable but not potentially crystalline (that is, $N \neq 0$) then its Galois type is of the form (3).